Andrés Avelino Cáceres: La Breña campaign

+Cáceres, upon learning about the abuses (executions and rapes) of the Chileans against civilians, including volunteer infantrymen and women in the defense of Lima during the campaigns of San Juan and Miraflores, and the beginning of the first expedition against him in 1881, Cáceres as revenge to the abused civilians, it was decided that the Chileans captured or wounded after each combat or battle would have their heads cut off and the heads of the Chileans would be used as a trophy war, to lower the morale of the Chileans.
+Subsequently, before the Huamachuco disaster, the Chileans decided to no longer commit abuses against civilians.

-As the senior officer in the region, Cáceres was named Political - Military Chief of the departments of the center (April 26, 1881).
+As the senior officer in the region, Cáceres was named Political - Military Chief of the departments of the center (26 April 1881).
 He dedicated himself to organizing resistance against Chilean occupation, conducting a guerrilla war for which he mobilized the peasant population.
 Thanks to the local support, the difficult terrain and his own military skills, Cáceres defeated several Chilean expeditions sent against him at the battles of Pucará and another battle there in July 1882, Marcavalle, and La Concepción.

 For this feats, he was nicknamed as the Brujo de los Andes (The Andes Warlock).
-But in spite of all his talent and resolve, he was finally defeated by the better armed and trained Chilean forces in the Battle of Huamachuco (July 10, 1883).
-Even though he tried to regroup, a Peruvian government headed by Miguel Iglesias signed the Treaty of Ancón (October 10, 1883), recognizing defeat and bringing an end to the war.
+But in spite of all his talent and resolve, he was finally defeated by the better armed and trained Chilean forces in the Battle of Huamachuco (10 July 1883).
+Even though he tried to regroup, a Peruvian government headed by Miguel Iglesias signed the Treaty of Ancón (10 October 1883), recognizing defeat and bringing an end to the war.